Circus Maximus (Norwegian band): Formation and early history (2000–2003)

 In 2000 longtime bandmates Michael Eriksen (vocals) and brothers Mats (guitar) and Truls Haugen (drums) were joined by keyboard player Espen Storø and Glen Cato Møllen on bass to form Circus Maximus.

 Initially a cover band, their interpretations of technically challenging material from bands like Dream Theater and Symphony X earned them a lot of positive feedback.
 Before long, the band started to write their own material: With other influences varying from pop/rock through classical progressive rock to heavy metal and death metal, their music synergized into a mixture of melodic and groovy sound with many heavy riffs and odd time signatures.
-The musical press has compared their sound to Queensrÿche, TNT, Shadow Gallery, Pretty Maids, Helloween and the like, in addition to the aforementioned bands.
+The musical press has compared their sound to Queensrÿche, TNT, Dream Theater, Symphony X and the like, in addition to the aforementioned bands.

 Releasing two demos to great reviews in Norway, as well as in Europe and United States, before signing with Danish Intromental Management in April 2004, the band made a record deal with American Sensory Records for the US and Canada, which in turn forwarded a licensing deal for Europe and Russia to Frontiers Records.